KestrelComputer/kestrel/_posts/2016-12-06-modular-firmware.md

 `OpenLibrary`, `CloseLibrary`, `FindLibrary`, `AddLibrary`, and `RemLibrary`.
 The module system described in this article, however, is not intended to form the basis for a complete operating system.

-The uCLinux community also provides an [executable format known as bFLT.](http://www.uclinux.org/bFLT/) bFLT has a number of attributes in common with the module system described.
+The uCLinux community provides an [executable format known as bFLT.](http://www.uclinux.org/bFLT/) bFLT has a number of attributes in common with the module system described.
 For instance, the bFLT format allows you to concatenate a number of binaries in series, and based on the header fields found in any given bFLT component, you can calculate where to find the next.